 - Basic MA Skills: Don’t go by the word ‘basic’.
 Even though right at the grassroots level, these ‘basic’ skills form the foundation of all major MA responsibilities.

-2. Clinical Skills
+2. Clinical Skills for Medical Assistants

 By ‘clinical skills’, we imply all those medical competencies used in clinically assisting patients and doctors.
 These many times need much technical know-how.
 Although the general public sometimes imagines MAs as only running around corridors with clipboards and showing people around the establishment, medical assistants do have actual, extremely significant clinical responsibilities to discharge.
 These need specialized skill sets and knowledge, which we have enlisted here to present a clear picture: